Compare refinancing car loans Australia

 Can you refinance a car loan?

-It’s possible to refinance a car loan; to replace an existing loan with a new loan under new terms.
-A car loan refinance may help you save money and give you greater flexibility and control over your repayments.
+You can refinance a car loan by replacing your existing loan with a new loan under new terms.
+Refinancing may help you save money and offer greater flexibility with repayments.

-However, there are costs and risks to be aware of when refinancing a car loan—such as paying extra fees and charges, or extending the length of your car loan term—which can mean paying more total interest on the car.
-Before you apply for a car loan refinance, consider the effect it could have on your personal finances, and whether refinancing will be worth it to you over the long run.
+However, there are costs and risks to be aware of, such as paying extra fees or extending the length of your loan, which can increase the total interest paid.
+Before you apply for a car loan refinance, consider how it could affect your budget, and whether refinancing would be worth it in the long run.

 How does refinancing a car loan work?